buerHuang/buerHuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👷 About Me
 My name is **Huang Ke (黄科)**.
-I graduated from the School of Information and Communication Engineering, Communication University of China.
+I graduated from the School of Information and Communication Engineering, Communication University of China (CUC).
 Currently, I am going to Beijing Institute of Technology (Zhuhai) for my master's degree.

 My research interests include near-field communications, CSI acquisition, AI for wireless communications, and image processing.